EeOneDown/spbuTimetableAPI/README.md

 ## Getting started.

-This API is tested with Python 3.6 and Python 3.7.
+This API is tested with Python 3.7.
 There are two ways to install the library:

 * Installation using pip (a Python package manager)*: